ogiogiovictor/microverse_porfolio_project/README.md

 Microverse Porfolio Project
 This project is a portfolio project design

+# About Project
+The project is a portfolio project about a Software developer and is products, Its built with latest CSS technologies like flexbox.

-# Built With
+# Technologies Used
-- Major language
 - HTML
-- CSS
+- CSS (Flexbox)

 # Getting Started
 To get a local copy up and running follw these simple example steps: